 You cannot expect your employees to take control if they are not well trained or under prepared.
 When empowering employees to make their own decisions, companies are responsible for equipping them with the tools and information they need to approach certain events or scenarios’.

 When employees try out new ideas and test new skills, then they grow and develop.
 They improve themselves and become more proficient.
-In turn, this makes them happier, more enthusiastic and better prepared to face obstacles and challenges.
+In turn, this makes them happier, more engaged and better prepared to face obstacles and challenges.

-Empowerment is encouraging employees to develop new skills through trainings courses and other educational methods.
+Employee empowerment is encouraging employees to develop new skills through trainings courses and other educational methods.

 Some businesses feel the need to see employees seated at their desks to get a full day’s work from them.
 But as a result of the COVID-19 pandemic, time management has truly come into its own with many workforces now working from home.

 A more flexible time management approach gives employees the autonomy to use their time as they see fit, working non-traditional hours or dividing time between home and your work location.
 Employees are still expected to complete their work on schedule and to be available during times when a physical presence is required.

 Employee empowerment comes when employees are given the freedom to make their own calls when it comes to scheduling work hours and location.